LEARNAcademy/syllabus/ruby/classes-objects.md

 ### Instance Variables

 Once a class has been instantiated, it's time to create data.
 Class data is stored in special variables that belong to the class called **instance variables** denoted with an `@` symbol.
-Each instance of the class will have the same instance variable but the value can be unique to the object.
+Each instance of the class will have the same instance variables but the values can be unique to the object.

-Instance variable are locally scoped which means they are only available inside the scope of the object.
+Instance variables are locally scoped which means they are only available inside the scope of the object.

 ### Getters and Setters

 Data in a class should be accessible and updatable.
 These actions are known as getter and setter methods.
 The **getter method** returns the value of the data.
-The **setter method** allows the data to updated.
+The **setter method** allows the data to be updated.

 The `name` value can only be accessed through the getter method called `get_name` and can only be modified through the setter method called `set_name`.
 Attempting to call the `name` value directly will result in an error.